 A stint with Ogilvy & Mather followed.
 He described the agency in the Seventies as “relentlessly unfashionable” at a time when numerous extremely fashionable boutique-type agencies were reinventing how things were sold.
 These hot shops were also producing a whole generation of people who went on to become leaders of the British film industry, including Alan Parker, Hugh Hudson, Ridley Scott and Tony Scott.
 “And there we were with David Ogilvy and his red braces,” Rushdie deadpanned, before reminding the audience of one of Ogilvy’s immortal lines: “The consumer is not a moron, she is your wife.”

 He followed on with several anecdotes about life at the agency in the Seventies and about the so-called father of advertising himself.
 “It was true at Ogilvy’s that when you walked around, you saw scores of people working in the company wearing red braces because that’s what David Ogilvy liked to wear.
 So, it was considered to be suitably sycophantic to dress like him.
 There were other kinds of sycophancy.
 David Ogilvy was mainly based in New York, but he would visit London from time to time.
 There was a particular room he used as an office.
 When he wasn’t there, this was used as a conference room.
-When they realized he was coming, the whole room would be changed, and the pictures in the corridor outside the room would be modified to become a series of portraits of David Ogilvy.
+When they realized he was coming, the whole place would be changed, and the pictures in the corridor outside the room would be modified to become a series of portraits of David Ogilvy.

 “The other thing that we all knew about David Ogilvy was that when he was in the building, you had to lock your desk before you left work because he would prowl around the agency and open people’s drawers to see what was in there.
 Of course, everybody there had sitcoms and novels and first drafts of plays, all kinds of unsuitable things, so you had to keep your drawer locked.”